 Following a BA degree in Humanities awarded with outstanding honours, Christina obtained a MMus in Advanced Musical Studies from the University of London.
 After spending an academic year at McGill University in Canada, she read for an MSc in Russian and East European Studies at the University of Oxford where her work on the Russian composer Sergei Prokofiev earned her a distinction.
 Christina’s PhD (University of St Andrews) examined Prokofiev’s early music, providing a genealogy of his musical ideas and tracing his musical thoughts to their original sources in his childhood works.
 In addition to her research, she holds several diplomas in piano performance and is active as a chamber pianist, accompanist and organist.

 Previous roles include Head of Creative and Contextual Studies at the Royal Conservatoire of Scotland, a Visiting Research Fellowship at Princeton University and a post doctoral Research Associate position at the Serge Prokofiev Archive in London.
 She is a published author and the recipient of several research awards including AHRC and European Union project funding.
 Christina has extensive experience of music education and curriculum reform in the UK and EU context having worked in the Conservatoire industry for a decade.
 This includes Higher Education curriculum innovation, design and implementation; quality assurance and enhancement as well as academic management; research project development, implementation and management.
-She has served on undergraduate, graduate and doctoral programme and exam boards both in the UK and overseas.
+She continues to serve on undergraduate, graduate and doctoral programme and exam boards both in the UK and overseas.

 Please feel free to get in touch using the form below.